voithos/transience/DESIGN.md

 ### Explicit stats

 - Health: decreases when damage is taken, increases when healed
-- Flux: decreases when attacking or using a throwback, regenerating when moving
+- Flux: decreases when attacking or using a throwback, regenerates when moving

 ### Abilities